David Ayer: Career

 Ayer wrote and directed the film adaptation of the comic book Suicide Squad, which was released on August 5, 2016.
 The film, along with Ayer's directing, received negative reviews, though it became his most commercially successful film to date.

 Ayer also directed Bright, "a contemporary cop thriller, but with fantastical elements", starring Will Smith and Joel Edgerton with a script penned by Max Landis that Ayer rewrote.
 Netflix picked up the film for a $90 million deal.
 The film was released on December 22, 2017.
 On January 3, 2018, Netflix confirmed they were moving ahead with the sequel for Bright, with Smith and Edgerton reprising their roles and Ayer directing and writing the script with Evan Spiliotopoulos, the filming of which began in March 2019.

-This ultimately did not happen due to Will Smith's schedule, and on May 5, 2020, he was replaced with Louise Leterrier as David Ayer wanted to focus on The Dirty Dozen for Warner Brothers.
+This ultimately did not happen due to Will Smith's schedule, and on May 5, 2020, he was replaced with Louis Leterrier as Ayer wanted to focus on The Dirty Dozen remake for Warner Bros.

 On December 13, 2016, Ayer was brought on board to direct the spin-off of Suicide Squad, Gotham City Sirens, which evolved into Birds of Prey, directed by Cathy Yan, and starring Margot Robbie reprising her role of Harley Quinn.
 Gotham City Sirens remained in development, but as of April 2021, Gotham City Sirens has been put on pause.

-He was also contracted by Universal Pictures to direct a remake of Scarface starring Diego Luna, but was let go because his script was too violent.

 Ayer established Cedar Park Entertainment on January 4, 2018, with former head of programming at Audience Network, Chris Long.
 Primarily established to produce films and television shows, the first film Cedar Park produced was 2020's The Tax Collector, Ayer's second collaboration with actor Shia LaBeouf.
 On June 21, 2018, it set a first look deal with Entertainment One, and it will cover television series, both scripted and unscripted.

 In May 2022, Ayer signed on to direct action thriller The Beekeeper for Miramax, written by Kurt Wimmer and starring Jason Statham, with Metro-Goldwyn-Mayer later acquiring domestic distribution rights.
+In October 2023, it was announced that Ayer and Statham would reunite to work on A Working Man, from a screenplay by Sylvester Stallone and Ayer, based on the novel Levon's Trade by Chuck Dixon, with production expected to begin in March 2024.